Reveal-IQ/MEMS/README.md

 ## 🏆 The Team

-### PR Approval Commitee
+### PR Approval Committee

-### Sprint Planning Commitee
+### Sprint Planning Committee

 ## ℹ️ How can you Support?
 Our team of volunteers always welcomes all the help and support we can get as this project requires a wide array of expertise from software developers to UI/UX designers.
-If have the skillset or require more flight-hours and looking for project to sharpen your skills, we encourage you to contact us at ???
+If have the skill-set or require more flight-hours and looking for project to sharpen your skills, we encourage you to contact us at ???

 * **UI/UX Designers**
   - Create design guides for overall application theme